 About Penn Vet Alumni

+As part of this commitment, the Penn Vet Alumni Board has created a Vice President for Diversity & Inclusivity who will aim to include alumni in understanding and making diversity a priority.
 Through the Penn Vet Alumni Board guidance, we hope to engage more alumni that reflect our full alumni population who can also be lead volunteers that speak to various perspectives.
-They would also be a liaison for alumni to and Diversity Council.
+Learn more about Penn Vet's alumni board...